 - The booster for the Moderna COVID-19 vaccine is a smaller dose than the other two doses in the series (0.25 mL versus 0.5 mL).

 - The Pfizer booster is the same size as the first two shots in the Pfizer COVID-19 vaccine series.

 - The Johnson & Johnson booster is also the same volume – 0.5 mL – as the first dose.

-The third dose of the Pfizer of Moderna vaccines are exactly the same shot you got the first two times.
+The additional dose of the Pfizer of Moderna vaccines are exactly the same shot you got the first two times.
 The dosage and ingredients are unchanged.